cms-tsg-fog/training/openstack.md

 ### NGINX

 To check what is happening with `nginx`, you can run `systemctl status nginx`.
 If it is green and shows "running" then it is functioning properly.
-To start or to stop:
+To start, stop or restart:
 - `systemctl start nginx`
 - `systemctl stop nginx`
+- `systemctl restart nginx`

 ## When things go wrong

 - If you try to view the API from your browser (at `http://ater.cern.ch/api/v1/ui/`) and see `"This site can't be reached The webpage at http://ater.cern.ch/api/v1/ui/ might be temporarily down or may have moved permanently to a new address"`, then probably it needs to be restarted.
 To restart, start `nginx`, and then run `server.py` inside of a `tmux` session, e.g.:
   ```
-  systemctl start nginx
+  systemctl restart nginx
   cd ratemon/ratemon
   tmux
   python3 server.py